patagon-dev/tienda-docs/projects/tienda-web-intro/tienda-web-mvp-project/development-guidelines/development-guidelines.md

 # Overview

-:::danger[Commits Flow]
+> All contributions must follow a trunk based development approach:
-All contributions must follow a trunk based development approach:
+> So, new features must born from the `main` branch.\
-So, new features must born from the `main` branch.\
+{.is-danger}

 If its based on a JIRA issue, use the JIRA prefix of the feature for naming the branch: